Are.na: Revenue model

-Are.na is free to peruse but finances itself by upselling premium accounts with the ability to upload an unlimited number of private blocks.
+Are.na is free to peruse but finances itself by upselling premium accounts with the ability to upload an unlimited number of blocks.
 It also sells branded apparel on its store.

 Unlike Pinterest, Are.na does not finance itself through advertising or user data collection.

 History

 Co-founder Charles Broskoski began working for Rhizome's John Michael Boling and Sapient Corporation's Stuart Moore in the early 2010s, coding prototypes of a platform which would containerize knowledge into "informational building blocks."
 Soon after, Broskoski brought artist Damon Zucconi and K-HOLE's Dena Yago onto the project.
 Broskoski, Yago, and Zucconi eventually split off to found Are.na, soon joined by co-founder Chris Sherron (also of K-HOLE) and Dan Brewster.
 Broskoski set out to build an open-ended community tool, with Ted Nelson's Computer Lib/Dream Machines and hypertext project Xanadu as major influences on Are.na's founding and design.